Public Limited Company – PLC

 A public limited company must comply with the following:

-- It must have an authorised share capital of at least £50,000 of which 25% must be paid up.
+- It must have an issued share capital of at least £50,000 of which 25% must be paid up.

 Advantage of a Public Company

-A PLC has access to capital markets and can offer its shares for sale to the public.
-It can also place advertisements offering its securities for sale to the public.
+A PLC has access to capital markets and can offer its shares for sale to the public and can also place advertisements offering its securities for sale to the public.

 The prestige of having “PLC” at the end of your company name is substantial.